 Our Constitution provides for 4 types of Bills in Indian Parliament.
 They are Money Bill, Financial Bill, Ordinary Bill and Constitution Amendment Bill.
-A

-the Bill will become an Act.
+gives his assent, the Bill will become an Act.
 The procedure for how a bill is passed in Indian Parliament differs from one type of bill to the other.

 Types of Bills in Indian Constitution